Emmotes/ic_spoilers/docs/dob.md

     "id": 2952,
     "flavour_text": "",
     "description": {
-        "desc": "Dob increases the attack bonus of Traveling Entertainer by $(not_buffed amount)% for each unique species in the formation, stacking multiplicatively and applied multiplicatively."
+        "desc": "Dob increases the attack bonus of Traveling Entertainer by $(amount)% for each unique species in the formation, stacking multiplicatively and applied multiplicatively."
     },
     "effect_keys": [
         {